poppops/cv-job-anaylser/README.md

 ## AI Tools

 The backend was mainly developed manually.
 This is an area I personally like to have control over as I believe if the API/Data Layer are structured correctly it matters less how things around them change.
 Code completions are used (sparingly) and cursor helps deal with less obvious bugs/erroneous imports due to version changes in libraries.

+I also used AI to refine the prompt used to generate responses.

 For the frontend my approach is quite the opposite.
 I do as much as I can with prompts and only dive into the code to make quick text changes or implement logic I need to be particular about.
 There was none of that in the quick interface which was developed.